EduBase: Creating Offers

 - COIL can be tailored to fit course-specific learning objectives and scaled to include multiple institutions or teams.

-COIL pedagogy, despite its challenges, provides transformative learning experiences that prepare students for global engagement and interdisciplinary problem-solving.
+COILs, despite their challenges, provide transformative learning experiences that prepare students for global engagement and interdisciplinary problem-solving.
 Addressing the challenges through thoughtful design, robust support systems, and reflective practices enhances the impact and sustainability of COIL initiatives.

-- Blended Format: A combination of virtual activities (online collaboration between students) and a short-term physical mobility period lasting 5-30 days.
+- Blended Format: A combination of virtual activities between students and a short-term physical mobility period lasting 5 to 30 days.

 - Interdisciplinary Approach: Programs can integrate multiple disciplines, encouraging diverse perspectives and problem-solving.